1sadhak/SAPFER-EMOTION-BASED-MUSIC-RECOMMENDER-SYSTEM/README.md

 ## Model Architecture

-The model is a sequential neural network consisting of Conv2D, MaxPool2D, Dropout, and Dense layers:
+The model is a sequential neural network consisting of Conv2D, MaxPool2D, Dropout, Dense layers, and **Batch Normalization**:

 1. **Conv2D Layers:** Filter sizes range from 32 to 128, with ReLU activation.
+2. **Batch Normalization:** Applied after convolutional layers to normalize activations and stabilize training.
-2. **Pooling Layers:** Pool size of (2,2).
+3. **Pooling Layers:** Pool size of (2,2).
-3. **Dropout:** Set to 0.25 to avoid overfitting; higher values resulted in poorer performance.
+4. **Dropout:** Set to 0.25 to avoid overfitting; higher values resulted in poorer performance.
-4. **Dense Layer:** The final layer uses softmax activation for classifying the 7 emotions.
+5. **Dense Layer:** The final layer uses softmax activation for classifying the 7 emotions.

 The model is optimized using the Adam optimizer, with `categorical_crossentropy` as the loss function and `accuracy` as the evaluation metric.